Prashant396/MBBS/README.md

-# This is a official TELEGRAM BOT FOR RDX GANGA
+# This is a official MBBS MANAGER

 ***⚠️USE THIS REPO AT YOUR OWN RISK***